awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 # Aggregating inventory data<a name="sysman-inventory-aggregate"></a>

 After you configure your managed instances for AWS Systems Manager Inventory, you can view aggregated counts of inventory data\.
-For example, say you configured dozens or hundreds of managed instances to collect the AWS:Application inventory type\.
+For example, say you configured dozens or hundreds of managed instances to collect the `AWS:Application` inventory type\.
 By using the information in this section, you can see an exact count of how many instances are configured to collect this data\.

 You can also see specific inventory details by aggregating on a data type\.
-For example, the AWS:InstanceInformation inventory type collects operating system platform information with the `Platform` data type\.
+For example, the `AWS:InstanceInformation` inventory type collects operating system platform information with the `Platform` data type\.
 By aggregating data on the `Platform` data type, you can quickly see how many instances are running Windows, how many are running Linux, and how many are running macOS\.

 The procedures in this section describe how to view aggregated counts of inventory data by using the AWS Command Line Interface \(AWS CLI\)\.
 You can also view pre\-configured aggregated counts in the AWS Systems Manager console on the **Inventory** page\.
 These pre\-configured dashboards are called *Inventory Insights* and they offer one\-click remediation of your inventory configuration issues\.

 Note the following important details about aggregation counts of inventory data:
 + If you terminate an instance, Systems Manager Inventory deletes inventory data for that instance immediately\.
 For running instances, the systems deletes inventory data that is older than 30 days\.
 If you need to store inventory data longer than 30 days, you can use AWS Config to record history or periodically query and upload the data to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 + Inventory shows data that has been sent by an instance over the course of its lifetime\.
-If an instance was previously configured to report a specific inventory data type, for example AWS:Network, and later you change the configuration to stop collecting that type, aggregation counts still show AWS:Network data until the instance has been terminated\.
+If an instance was previously configured to report a specific inventory data type, for example `AWS:Network`, and later you change the configuration to stop collecting that type, aggregation counts still show `AWS:Network` data until the instance has been terminated\.
 + If an instance was previously configured to collect inventory data, and you terminate that instance, inventory counts still show data for the deleted instance for 30 days\.

-For information about how to quickly configure and collect inventory data from all instances in a specific Amazon Web Services account \(and any future instances that might be created in that account\) see [Configuring collection by using the console](sysman-inventory-configuring.md#sysman-inventory-config-collection)\.
+For information about how to quickly configure and collect inventory data from all instances in a specific AWS account \(and any future instances that might be created in that account\) see [Configuring collection by using the console](sysman-inventory-configuring.md#sysman-inventory-config-collection)\.

 **Topics**
 + [Aggregating inventory data to see counts of instances that collect specific types of data](#sysman-inventory-aggregate-type)